PyLabRobot/pylabrobot/README.md

 # pyhamilton

-**Python for Hamilton liquid handling robots** Hamilton software only works on Windows, so the same goes for pyhamilton.
+**Python for Hamilton liquid handling robots**

+Hamilton software only works on Windows, so the same goes for pyhamilton.

+Developed for Hamilton STARlet on Windows XP or Windows 7.
+Other robot models not supported yet.

 ## Installation

 Base install:

 ```
 pip install git+git://github.com/dgretton/pyhamilton.git#egg=pyhamilton
 ```

-Pyhamilton currently includes some code that is not in the public domain, so it is distributed separately.
-You will need to copy in a STAR-OEM directory in the main package directory (C:...\python3\...\site-packages\pyhamilton\STAR-OEM)
+the pyhamilton source currently includes some code that might not be in the public domain, so it is distributed separately.
+You will need a copy of the STAR-OEM directory in the main package (C:...\python3\...\site-packages\pyhamilton\STAR-OEM) to run the background application that interfaces with the Hamilton robot.

 ## Example usage
 ```python